TorBorve/mpc_local_planner/README.md

    bash install_acados.sh /path/to/install/location
    ```

+   Before moving to the next step make sure that the installation was successfull.
+This can be done by running one of the examples from acados.
+You will probably need to install tera_renderer.
+This needs to be done before moving to the next step.

    You can also install it manually by doing the following steps.
 Firstly follow this [guide](https://docs.acados.org/installation/index.html) to download and build the acados library. **Choose the Cmake alternative**.
 Once that is done we need to set it up with the python interface.
 I recommend using a virtual environment for this (as do they).
 To make compiling this code easier make sure to create the virtual environment in *<acados_root>/build/*.
 If you do not do this the code will not compile.
 You will have to change CmakeLists.txt.
 Follow the steps in this [guide](https://docs.acados.org/python_interface/index.html).
 Remember to add the lines from step four into *.bashrc*

 4. **MPC**